zd3nik/SubSim/README.md

 Phase 3 begins when all players have submitted one command for each of their active submarines.
 A submarine is active if it hasn't been destroyed and is not surfaced for repairs.
 Any player that does not submit one command for each of their active submarines in the alloted time is removed from the game and given a score of 0.

-When the game ends the server sends a type `E` (game end) message to all the players and disconnects them.
+After the last turn of the game is completed the server sends a type `F` (game finished) message and one type `P` (player result) message for each player to all the players and disconnects them.
+Otherwise a new turn is begun.

 Commands
 --------

-Only one command may be given per submarine per turn.
+Players must submit exactly one command per active submarine (owned by them) per turn.
 Available commands are:

 ### Commands that leave power available for charging: